hiwa-house/teletraan/docs/projects/brew_checklist.md

 - [ ] Prep fermenter and serving keg, then continue equipment clean-up.
 - [ ] Turn pick-up tube to 12:00 orientation, and transfer wort to fermentation vessel.
 - [ ] Transfer trub, record trub volume, and transfer to pitcher in fridge to reserve as speise for spunding and FFT.
-- [ ] Cap fermentation vessel, seat lid with CO₂ to 10 psi, and move to fermentation chamber.
-- [ ] Relax, don't worry, have a homebrew.
 - [ ] *Begin fermentation schedule.*

 ## ✏️ notes